Xarcell/blogspot-modular-post-gadget/README.md

 ## SETTINGS & VALUES ##
 PARAMETER|VALUE|DESCRIPTION
 -------|-------|-------
-className|string|The class name of the gadget to be styled by CSS. showStandardPostCount|integer|This is the number of posts to show. showAdditionalPostCount|integer|This is the number of posts to show if more posts are loaded via Ajax. showPostLabel|string|Shows posts that have a specfic label(category or tag).
+className|string|The class name of the gadget so it can be styled by CSS. showStandardPostCount|integer|This is the number of posts to show. showAdditionalPostCount|integer|This is the number of posts to show if more posts are loaded via Ajax. showPostLabel|string|Shows posts that have a specfic label(category or tag).
 This only works with `showPost` values: `asRandomByLabel` or `asRecentByLabel`.